River Spirit

 Description

-1890s Sudan.
-When Akuany and her brother are orphaned in a village raid, they are taken in by a young merchant, Yaseen,
+1880s Sudan.
+When Akuany and her brother are orphaned in a village raid, they are taken in by Yaseen, a young merchant whose vow to care for them will tether him to Akuany throughout their lives.
+As revolution brews, Sudan begins to prise itself from its Ottoman rulers, and everyone must choose sides.

-Yaseen feels beholden to stand against this false Mahdi, a decision that threatens to splinter his family.
-Meanwhile, Akuany moves through her young adulthood and across the country alone, sold and traded from house to house, with only Yaseen as her intermittent lifeline.
-Their struggle mirrors the increasingly bloody struggle for Sudan itself – for freedom, safety and the possibility of love.
+Yaseen feels beholden to stand against the self-proclaimed Mahdi, a decision that threatens to splinter his family.
+Meanwhile, Akuany grows into womanhood and travels alone across the fractured country, sold and traded from house to house, with only Yaseen as her intermittent lifeline.
+Their struggle will mirror the increasingly bloody struggle for Sudan itself: for freedom, safety and the possibility of love.

 Publisher Review